-10.1 Paper Document size and format - All documents must be double spaced in 8 1⁄2 x 11 inch format with writing on only the face of each sheet.
-Type must be no smaller than 12 point type and all margins must be at least one inch.
+- 10.1 Paper Document size and format All documents must be double spaced in 8 1⁄2 x 11 inch format with writing on only the face of each sheet.
+Type must be no smaller than twelve (12) point type and all margins must be at least one inch.
 Electronically filed documents must be in rendered PDF digital format.
-Exhibits and attachments, not authored by the filer, may be in scanned PDF format.

-10.2 Binding - All paper filed pleadings and other papers that have numerous pages must be bound with a fastener.
+Exhibits and attachments, not authored by the filer, may be in scanned PDF format. - 10.2 Binding All paper filed pleadings and other papers that have numerous pages must be bound with a fastener.
 Originals should be stapled or bound on the top margin with a two-hole fastener.
 Copies of paper filed documents may be bound in the same manner as originals or in a binder.
-Judges' courtesy copies shall be bound along the left margin, book style.
-Paper clips and other types of clips shall not be used; fasteners shall pass through the pages.

-10.3 Date, address and telephone number and contact information - All pleadings and other papers shall contain the date of signing and the address, and telephone number and e-mail address of the signing attorney or pro se party.

-10.4 Number of copies - All traditionally paper filed documents must be filed in duplicate -the original and one copy.
+Judges' courtesy copies shall be presented book style, in a binder, unless otherwise specified in a particular judge's judicial guidelines.
+Paper clips and other types of clips shall not be used; fasteners shall pass through the pages. - 10.3 Date, address and telephone number and contact information All pleadings and other papers shall contain the date of signing and the address, and telephone number and e-mail address of the signing attorney or pro se party. - 10.4 Number of copies All traditionally filed documents must be filed in duplicate -- the original and one copy.
 If service of any paper is to be made by the United States Mmarshal, sufficient additional copies shall be supplied for service upon each other party.
-If file stamped copies of documents are requested to be returned to the offering party, a suitable self-addressed, postage paid envelope shall be supplied.
+If file stamped copies of documents are requested to be returned to the offering party, sufficient copies for this purpose and a suitable self-addressed, postage paid envelope shall be supplied.